supervisely-ecosystem/template-import-from-file/DEV.md

 ## Step 4.
 How to import file from URL

 In some cases you may need to import files to Supervisely from the web.
 If that's your case - leave variable `FILE` empty in `local.env` or simply comment or remove it.
-For this example we haven't specified project and dataset ids.

 ```python
 FILE=                         # ⬅️ leave empty
 ```

-In this example we will download archive with 5 images `demo_data.zip`.
+In this example we will download archive with 5 images `demo_data.zip` and import them to the new project.
 You can find this file in [repostitory](https://github.com/supervisely-ecosystem/template-import-from-file)

 `demo_data.zip` -  [download link](https://github.com/supervisely-ecosystem/template-import-from-file/releases/download/v0.0.1/demo_data.zip)